abanoubashraf686/OS-Project/README.md

 - [MS2 Documentation](https://docs.google.com/presentation/d/1zD6LpLVObX0YeBEcuBZxhqyG8nn_at4p/edit?usp=sharing&ouid=114294364593949962074&rtpof=true&sd=true)
 - [MS3 Documentation](https://docs.google.com/presentation/d/1zrqYWeoN-b0lInkwPTw0MPEQIrBEll9r/edit?usp=sharing&ouid=114294364593949962074&rtpof=true&sd=true)

-## Project Status

-This project has reached its completion, and currently, there are no planned updates or future developments.
-The repository serves as a comprehensive resource for those interested in operating system development.

 ## Progress Overview

 Here's an overview of the project's progress as depicted in our TODO list:

 ![TODO List Progress](https://github.com/abanoubashraf686/OS-Project/assets/92957180/3dfa020c-5b62-4406-906b-1bfafb015511)

-## License

-This project is released under an open-source license.
-Feel free to use it for educational, personal, or any other purposes.

 ## Acknowledgments